asiekierka/swanshell/docs/content/user/settings.md

 - **File order**: Choose the sorting order of files and directories (by name, by date, or by size).
 - **Show hidden files**: Toggle whether files with the "hidden" attribute are visible or hidden on the file list.
+- **Hide icons**: Toggle whether icons to the left of each file are visible or hidden.

 ## Theme